alexchong/alexchong.github.old/pages/about.md

 I wanted to learn how to build a website with [NextJS](https://nextjs.org/) because it's a [relevant](https://nextjs.org/showcase) (React) framework for web development, and it provides me [hybrid rendering](https://nextjs.org/docs/advanced-features/automatic-static-optimization) options should this scale beyond statically generated content.

 It also serves as motivation for me to write about random stuff I like (tech and non-tech), and to showcase my projects.
-Find out more about my overall goal in my [first blog post](/post/telegraphing-competence).
+Find out more about my overall goal in my [first post](/post/telegraphing-competence).

 ## Contact me [#](#contact-me)